How to become a foster parent

 The path to becoming a Foster parent requires completion of many forms, several home visits and 36 hours of training, including Trauma Informed Care training.
 It typically takes 3-4 months to get a license.

 - Home assessment and interviews

 - Proof of auto and home insurance

 The initial phone call is an opportunity to learn about what treatment level foster care is and the services offered by CCR.
 We will discuss your interests and background and determine if you are ready for one of our staff to visit your home and begin the process.
-There are several personal home visits with all family members living in the home.
-The first visit will include individual and family interviews, a tour of your home and a collection of additional application documents.
-A second home visit is held to review all submitted documents and allows time for questions and concerns prior to obtaining your license.
+There are several personal home visits.
+These visits will include individual and family interviews, a tour of your home and a collection of application documents.
+A final home visit is held to review all submitted documents and allows time for questions prior to obtaining your license.

-Training will consist of 6 hours online and 30 hours in our Middleton office.
+Training will consist of 6 hours online and 30 hours in the classroom.
 On-site training of 30 hours will be spread over 4 days.
 No worries on the location, we will set you up in a nice hotel!
 Training is presented by our highly experienced team.
-It is intense and very informative.
-Depending on how quickly your application paperwork is completed and processed and how quickly you are able to complete necessary training, you may be licensed in 2-4 months.
+It is very informative.
+Depending on how quickly your application paperwork is completed and processed and how quickly you are able to complete necessary training, you may be licensed in 3-4 months.